-According to historical texts like the Samguk Yusa, the origins of Korean tea go back to the Three Kingdoms of Korea but it is possible the history of Korean tea may go back a bit further.
-Korea’s original tea culture featured not Camellia Sinensis or true tea at first but rather lots of herbal, floral, and fruit teas.
+According to historical texts like the Samguk Yusa, the origins of Korean tea go back to the Three Kingdoms of Korea, but it is possible the history of Korean tea may go back even a bit further.
+Korea’s original tea culture featured not Camellia Sinensis or true tea at first, but rather lots of herbal, floral, and fruit teas.
 These types of teas are known more commonly as tisanes.

-However, most experts and historians seem to agree that the first tangible evidence of Camellia Sinensis var Sinensis of tea plants making an appearance on the Korean peninsula came when Chinese and Indian Buddhist monks from China or Korean monks who were returning to Korea from China from their studies brought green tea plants.
+However, most experts and historians seem to agree that the first tangible evidence of Camellia Sinensis var Sinensis of tea plants making an appearance on the Korean peninsula came when Chinese and Indian Buddhist monks from China or Korean monks who were returning to Korea from China from their studies brought green tea plants with them.